Drive Friendly

 A new book has come to our house, Falling for Science: Objects in Mind, edited by Sherry Turkle.
 It’s a book about scientific curiosity, and about the role objects play in the creative process.
 In it, Turkle collects essays written by scientists and by students at MIT over the course of 25 years.
 All were asked the same question: “Was there an object you met during childhood or adolescence that had an influence on your path into science?”

 We first learned about Falling for Science while listening to NPR’s Robert Krulwich.
-He interviewed two of the writers from this collection, and as soon as I heard his first report about Easter where can i order isotretinoin online, I ran to my computer to see if the library had a copy of this book.
-If I’ve piqued your interest, start with that story, then go to the one about a young boy’s fascination with a isotretinoin overnight delivery and what it revealed about the order of the universe.
+He interviewed two of the writers from this collection, and as soon as I heard his first report about Easter eggs in a basket, I ran to my computer to see if the library had a copy of this book.
+If I’ve piqued your interest, start with that story, then go to the one about a young boy’s fascination with a stop sign and what it revealed about the order of the universe.
 As with all of Krulwich’s science stories, you have to listen to these, not just read the transcript.
 The way he puts the audio together is an essential part of the storytelling.

 But back to this idea of objects that Turkle explores.
 We all had toys we loved, but not every toy was an object that led us to inquiry or fashioned us in some way.
 I got to thinking about the objects that fascinated me as a child.
 Objects that were important to who I have become, though I am not a scientist.
 I came up with three.